Nissan insurance rates

 The good safety ratings of Nissans make them affordable to insure.
 However, some models are a target with criminals, which can push up the cost of car insurance.

 Other factors that affect the cost of insurance include the model, annual mileage and trim package.
-Personal factors like your driving history and age are also likely be taken into consideration.
+Personal factors like your driving history, age and address are also likely be taken into consideration.

 Are there any standout models?